Understanding Pelvic Floor Issues

 Webinar with Ellen Heed and Kimberly Johnson

-on the Four Essential Domains of Pelvic Health and the Impact of Scar Tissue
+on the Four Essential Domains of Pelvic Health and the Impact of Scar Tissue: An integrative approach to pelvic health

 This webinar covers The Four Essential Domains of Functional Health: